Internetrix/silverstripe-controller-ip-restriction/README.md

   `CanBypassIPRestriction` value for the user can be checked.
 If the CMS admin or another Controller is restricted, a user must first log-in to SilverStripe via a non-restricted page (i.e A Only Logged-in Users Can View Page) before the IP Bypass will be applied.

 ## Troubleshooting
-- If no IP address is specified in .env or via the SiteConfig, the restricted controllers will be inaccessible.
+- If no IP address is specified in `.env` or via the `SiteConfig`, the restricted controllers will be inaccessible.

 ## Todo
 - Currently, IP matching is based on exact matching IP address.
 Range, wildcard and CIDR is currently not supported and will included in the future.
 Pull requests welcome!